and QUANTUM GRAVITY

 In NPQG there is no separate force of gravity.
 Gravity is caused by a very small alternating electromagnetic interaction of the electrinos and positrinos in particle shells.
 Particle shells are net neutral, but there are still interactions between all the electrinos and positrinos in the shells according to Maxwell’s equations.
 Those interactions cause an energy wave that propagates spherically through spacetime æther particles and the shell of any other particle encountered.
 Furthermore, the shell energy required to maintain stability of a particle is a function of the payload matter-energy and the velocity of the particle relative to spacetime æther.
 The shell energy is how mass is implemented.
 Equation (m:E) shows Einstein’s mass-energy relation for a particle at rest (i.e., not moving relative to spacetime æther).
 Equation (E:p) shows the energy-momentum relation for a moving particle.
 As the energy of the payload increases due to composition and kinetic motion, the shell energy must increase to compensate.
 Shell energy increases by increasing the velocity of the electrinos and positrinos in the shell and by contracting the shell according to the Lorentz equation.

 Therefore, NPQG is not constrained by the ‘negative mass’ issue that Freeman Dyson raises.
 That said, we still need to understand the electromagnetic Bohr-Rosenfeld argument with respect to NPQG for all particle types, not just gravitons.
-To prove that there exists a spacetime æther particle, it may be possible to show gravitational attraction to the isthmus of heated spacetime æther between two equal massive bodies.
+To prove that there exists a spacetime æther particle, it may be possible to show gravitational attraction to the isthmus of energetic spacetime æther between two massive bodies.
 Imagine the line between the centers of two equally shaped massive spheres.
-Now, draw a second line perpendicular to the first that intersects the first at the midpoint.
+Now, draw a second line perpendicular to the first that intersects the first line at the midpoint.
 Place a test object on the second line, slightly offset from the first line.
 We would expect a vector component of attraction from both test bodies that would cause a force towards the first line.
-However, there should be an additional gradient of spacetime energy attracting the test body towards the intersection point of line 1 and 2.
+However, this is implemented with a gradient of spacetime energy attracting the test body towards the intersection point of line 1 and 2.
 The only remaining experimental question is to determine if equipment could be sensitive enough to measure that additional convective force.

 [19:30] “The second subject is LIGO.
 Here I can actually prove a theorem.
 It’s the only really strong statement I can make.
 It is actually a theorem that a detector of the design of a LIGO, that’s two mirrors measuring the gravitational wave as it comes by, cannot in fact work for a single graviton.